NMFO: First and foremost, why don't you tell us a little about yourself?

 AE: I like mentoring people, and I teach at UNM.
 As my responsibilities have increased lately, it's been harder for me.
 My class is still offered from time to time.
 So, if you're at UNM, I teach comp, but there are multiple specialties that you could do.

-Then, start focusing on the specialties within visual FX that you want to practice and start building a very high level of skill around those.
-If you're interested in visual FX, I would say to learn some of the high-level, old-school techniques just to understand how they relate to modern techniques.
+Then, start focusing on the specialties within visual FX that you want to practice and build a very high skill level around those.
+If you're interested in visual FX, I would say to learn some of the high-level, old-school techniques to understand how they relate to modern techniques.
 That might help inform your decision of which specialty you want to do.
 Right now, we have a lot of shiny object syndrome.
 Filmmakers always want the coolest, neatest, shiniest toy to make their movies with.
 You don't need a techno crane to make a movie.
 You don't need a 70-millimeter Panavision to make a movie.
 You need a camera and maybe some lights, but if you're smart about it, you could shoot your whole movie using available light and a couple of flags, and it won't look ugly.
 It may not look as beautiful as something carefully handcrafted with many lights and instruments.

 The barrier to entry is not high for getting started.
 Many software companies give away free or demo versions of their software.
 Usually, there are restrictions on how you can use it.
 You can't use it for commercial work.
 But for learning, it's perfectly fine.
-There's also open-source software, like Blender, you can use where the license is essentially free.
+There's also open-source software, like Blender, where the license is essentially free.

-I would say phase one is figuring out what you want to specialize in.
+Phase one is figuring out what you want to specialize in.
 Then, once you've decided, you could start thinking about whether you want to pay for trade school.
 Some great trade schools have certificate programs.
 If you're going to get a degree, get a degree in something more general like filmmaking.
 Or, if you want to be doing visual FX, you might want to consider something more technical, like a STEM degree.
 It sounds crazy, but understanding computer science wouldn't hurt.

 You can start learning the fundamentals of filmmaking before you even go to school.
 All that stuff is foundational and important to be a good visual FX person.
 You have to understand the filmmaking process on a slightly deeper level because if you can mess up the tone of a scene by how you complete a shot, you could make something that was supposed to be scary and create a sense of peril, you could make it into something that feels comedic, or not scary, just by the way you executed the visual FX shot.

 That's your certification.
 Can you produce the output necessary to get a job?
 Where’s the bar for that?
 It's simple.
 What do you see on TV?
 What do you see in movies?
 Now, you're not going to be making Avatar in your bedroom.
-You just must pick your battles and decide, “Okay, what do we want to do here?”
+You must pick your battles and decide, “Okay, what do we want to do here?”

 Experiment, experiment basically,